Joshua Waitzkin

-Joshua Waitzkin (born December 4, 1976) is an American former chess player, martial arts competitor, and author.
+Joshua Waitzkin (born December 4, 1976) is an American former chess player, martial arts world champion, and author.
 As a child, he was recognized as a prodigy, and won the U.S. Junior Chess championship in 1993 and 1994.
 The film Searching for Bobby Fischer is based on his early life.

 Early life and education

 Waitzkin first noticed the game of chess being played while walking with his mother in New York City's Washington Square Park at the age of six.
 At age seven, Waitzkin began studying the game with his first formal teacher Bruce Pandolfini.
 During his years as a student at Dalton he led the school to win seven national team championships between the third and ninth grades, in addition to his eight individual titles.
 In 1999, Waitzkin enrolled at Columbia University, where he studied philosophy.

 At ten years old, Waitzkin played a notable game featuring a sacrifice of his queen and rook in exchange for a checkmate six moves later.
 At 11, Waitzkin and fellow prodigy K. K. Karanja were the only two children to draw with World Champion Garry Kasparov in an exhibition event where Kasparov played simultaneously against 59 youngsters.
 At age 13, he earned the title of National Master, and at age 16 became an International Master.

 Waitzkin has not played in a US Chess Federation tournament since 1999, and his last FIDE tournament was before 2000.
-Waitzkin has also stated in an interview his reasoning for leaving chessWhen people ask me why I stopped playing chess … I tend to say that I lost the love.
-And I guess if I were to be a little bit more true, I would say that I became separated from my love; I became alienated from chess somewhat … The need that I felt to win, to win, to win all the time, as opposed to the freedom to explore the art more and more deeply, and I think that started to move me away from the game and also chess for me was so intimate.
+Waitzkin has also stated in an interview his reasoning for leaving chess:When people ask me why I stopped playing chess ...
+I tend to say that I lost the love.
+And I guess if I were to be a little bit more true, I would say that I became separated from my love; I became alienated from chess somewhat ...
+The need that I felt to win, to win, to win all the time, as opposed to the freedom to explore the art more and more deeply, and I think that started to move me away from the game and also chess for me was so intimate.
 It was something that I loved so deeply that when I started to become alienated from it, I couldn't do it in an impure way.

 Film portrayal

 The script for Paramount Pictures' 1993 film Searching for Bobby Fischer (released in the United Kingdom as Innocent Moves) was based on a 1988 book by Waitzkin's father, Fred Waitzkin: Searching for Bobby Fischer: The Father of a Prodigy Observes the World of Chess.
 Waitzkin makes a cameo in the film, in a scene in the last quarter of the movie (at 1:21:52) where his father is watching a young Josh play Vinnie (Laurence Fishburne) from a bench.
-The real Waitzkin (16 years old at that time) can be seen wearing a black jacket/white hoodie playing chess right next to the film's version of Waitzkin and is sitting across from Josh's father (Joe Mantegna).
+The real Waitzkin (16 years old at the time) can be seen wearing a black jacket/white hoodie playing chess right next to the film's version of Waitzkin and is sitting across from Josh's father (Joe Mantegna).